po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

 * Run `npm start` from the command line to start the server.

-* Open Insomnia Core and demonstrate the following:
+* Open Insomnia and demonstrate the following:

   * We can make a GET request to `http://localhost:3001/api/travellers` to see all travellers in the database.